brentp/mosdepth/README.md

 The simplest way is to [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat-square)](http://bioconda.github.io/recipes/mosdepth/README.html)

+It can also be installed with `brew` as `brew install brewsci/bio/mosdepth`

 Unless you want to install [nim](https://nim-lang.org), simply download the [binary from the releases](https://github.com/brentp/mosdepth/releases).